 - a.
-(Critical-Assess) Interpret figurative language, including similes and metaphors, in context. - b.
+(Critical-Assess) Explain the meaning of simple similes and metaphors (e.g., as pretty as a picture) in context. - b.
 Recognize and explain the meaning of common idioms, adages, and proverbs. - c.
-(Critical-Assess) Use the relationship between particular words (e.g., synonyms, antonyms, homographs) to better understand each of the words.
+(Critical-Assess) Demonstrate understanding of words by relating them to their opposites (antonyms) and to words with similar but not identical meanings (synonyms).